[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Speed is the ability to do work at a faster rate

-• Fast twitch muscle fibre: The greater the percentage of fast twitch fibre faster is the speed
+• Fast twitch muscle fiber: The greater the percentage of fast twitch fiber faster the speed

-• Neuromuscular response: Higher and faster the neuromuscular response, faster and stronger the muscular contraction, which increases speed
+• Neuromuscular response: The higher and faster the neuromuscular response, the faster and stronger the muscular contraction, which increases the speed

-• Flexibility: Higher the range of movement determines higher speed.
+• Flexibility: The higher the range of movement determines the higher speed.

-• ATP energy store: More ATP ( Phosphogen) stores, faster is the energy release, which helps to improve speed
+• ATP energy store: The more ATP ( Phosphagen) stored, the faster the energy release, which helps to improve the speed

 Physiological Factors Determining Flexibility